-Study-Space is a Social Media/eFeedback type of app that has been built entirely in-house and has been designed and coded in collaboration with students.
+Study-Space is a Social Media/eFeedback type of app that I built which has been designed and coded in collaboration with students.
 The idea was conceived about 18 months ago as a way to overcome some of the issues encountered with mainstream Social Media.

 This blog represents the one year milestone since the app was first piloted, and is an opportunity for me to pause to review the impact and collate some of the comments from students and academics.
 A total of some 600 undergraduates across the university have used the app, with some excellent feedback and evaluation results from students.